vurmux/gorynych/README.rst

 ========

 Gorynych is an automatic data scraping and extracting system.
-The main difference between this package and existing spider systems is that Gorynych automatically extracts only useful information from the scraped text.

 **This project is in very early stage of development.**
 **Keep in mind that it is unstable and has no backward compatibility!**